-- Accrued and other long-term liabilities decreased by \$9.2 million primarily due to the payments of our annual incentive compensation, commission-related costs and sales rebate costs, reducing our cash inflow from operating activities. - Inventories increased by \$4.0 million which was primarily due to increased purchases of raw materials purchased for our intra-oral scanner products as we increased production volumes in preparation for the move into our new facility in Israel, reducing our cash inflow from operating activities. - Accounts receivable increased by \$2.4 million due to the increase in net revenues during the first quarter, reducing our cash inflow from operating activities. - Accounts payable decreased by \$3.6 million during the first quarter, reducing our cash inflow from operating activities. - Prepaid expenses and other assets increased \$1.5 million primarily due to the timing of software license and insurance policy renewals, reducing our cash inflow from operations. - Deferred revenues increased by \$1.8 million primarily due to higher sales during the first quarter, increasing our cash inflow from operating activities.
+- Accounts receivable increased by \$11.8 million due to the increase in net revenues during the first half of 2012, reducing our cash inflow from operating activities. - Inventories increased by \$5.2 million which was primarily due to increased production volumes for our intra-oral scanner products in preparation for the move into our new facility in Israel, reducing our cash inflow from operating activities. - Accounts payable decreased by \$2.0 million during the first half of 2012, reducing our cash inflow from operating activities. - Prepaid expenses and other assets increased \$2.0 million primarily due to the timing of software license and insurance policy renewals, reducing our cash inflow from operations. - Accrued and other long-term liabilities decreased by \$3.9 million primarily due to the payments of our incentive compensation during the first quarter of 2012 partially offset by the increase of our long-term income tax payable, reducing our cash inflow from operating activities. - Deferred revenues increased by \$7.0 million primarily due to higher product sales during the first half of 2012, increasing our cash inflow from operating activities.